Michael E. Mann: Early life, undergraduate studies

 Mann was born in 1965, and brought up in Amherst, Massachusetts, where his father was a professor of mathematics at the University of Massachusetts.
+He is of Jewish ancestry.
 At school he was interested in math, science, and computing.
 In August 1984 he went to the University of California, Berkeley, to major in physics with a second major in applied math.
 His second-year research in the theoretical behaviour of liquid crystals used the Monte Carlo method applying randomness in computer simulations.
 Late in 1987, he joined a research team under Didier de Fontaine which was using similar Monte Carlo methodology to investigate the superconducting properties of yttrium barium copper oxide, modelling transitions between ordered and disordered phases.
 He graduated with honors in 1989 with an A.B. in applied mathematics and physics.